Shashanksnraj/ReleaseGates/readme.md

-# Release safely - expose changes to end users in a phased manner.
+# Release safely - Expose changes to end users in a phased manner.
-### Control deployments using Approvals and Gates.

 ## Overview

-As you may be aware, a release definition specifies the end-to-end release process for an app to be deployed across a range of environments.
+As you may be aware, a release definition specifies the end-to-end release process for an application to be deployed across a range of environments.
 Deployments to each environment are fully automated by using phases and tasks.
 Ideally, you do not want new updates to the applications to be exposed to all the users at the same time.
 It is a best practice to expose updates in a phased manner i.e. expose to a subset of users, monitor their usage and expose to other users based on the experience the initial set of users had.

 Approvals and gates enable you to take control over the start and completion of the deployments in a release.